moritzjansen/sentimentDemo/README.md

 The webservice is available under `localhost:3000`

 ## Backend
 The backend runs on a Gunicorn server with Flask.
 It implements an API with a single endpoint: `/sentiment`.
-It accepts POST requests where the body contains the property `text` e.g.:
+The API accepts a POST requests where the body contains the property `text` e.g.:

 ```JSON
 {"text": "I'm happy to see you!"}